 Parsley and its origin date back to the 3rd Century B.C.
 Since then it is found growing in gardens, in the wild, in hydroponics and AeroGardens.
 There are two types of Parsley, the flat or curly leaf.
 Its nutritional value makes it one of the best culinary and medicinal herbs.
 Parsley is found mentioned in tales of myths and legends about Romans and Greeks.
+Read on to learn all about parsley the herb.

 When Parsley is consumed in average amounts is can be safe from side effects.
 It’s interesting to note that Parsley is also connected to magical powers and used in several ways.
 Preserving and storing Parsley, not a problem!